 All relay team members will have access to the Transition area.
 Relay teams must pass the timing chip to their teammates at their bike rack spot in the Transition area.

 Each participant is required to wear an approved helmet during the bike segment.
-You MUST have your helmet securely fastened on your head before you mount and dismount your bike.
+You MUST have your helmet securely fastened on you head before you take your bike off the rack.
 Be sure to view the Rules listed below so that you do not receive a bike penalty.